-Gibney’s Community programming has received generous support from the Laurie M. Tisch Illumination Fund, the Mertz Gilmore Foundation, the National Endowment for the Arts, the New York City Council, the New York State Council on the Arts, the NYC Department of Cultural Affairs, the NYU Community Fund, and the Pierre & Tana Matisse Foundation.
+Gibney’s Community programming receives generous support from the Laurie M. Tisch Illumination Fund, the Mertz Gilmore Foundation, the New York City Council, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, the NYC Department of Cultural Affairs, the NYU Community Fund, the Pierre & Tana Matisse Foundation, and the Ready Foundation.

 Hands are for Holding®

 A youth-centered program that uses dance to start conversations about healthy relationships.

 The Hands are for Holding® program is a youth-centered workshop series which uses dance and movement to engage in conversations about healthy relationships, boundaries, respect, and choice in everyday interactions.

 Developed in close partnership with Day One and the Mayor’s Office to End Domestic & Gender-Based Violence, The Hands are for Holding (HAFH) program has reached over 35,000 young people, across the nation, in the past six years.

 Move to Move Beyond®

 Movement workshops for survivors of gender-based violence and their families.

 “I feel like I’m coming alive again”MTMB Program Participant